nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 1. Clearing all entries
 2. Undoing a command
 3. Redoing an undo command
-4. Listing all Tags
-5. Exiting the program
+4. Exiting the program
-6. Saving data
+5. Saving data
-7. Editing the data file
+6. Editing the data file

 ### Clearing all entries : `clear`